 The Archives Group care for the church records which go back several hundred years, and assist with frequent enquiries from descendants of former parishioners and others with interest in the history of the parish.
 The Archivists may be contacted by emailing email@example.com.

 The Friends of St Nicholas Church, whose particular area of interest is the built heritage of the parish, are a registered charity in their own right.
-The Friends publish a regular newsletter, the latest copy of which is here.
 For further information about the Friends and how to become a member please click here.

 Additional information, especially regarding matters of local environmental interest, can now be found on the website of the Old Chiswick Protection Society.